Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 People in Costume at London ComicCon| ©sharky-san

-If you're a fan of comics and video games, at the end of October you have a date with MCM London ComicCon at ExCeL London in the east of the city.
+If you're a fan of comics and video games, you've got a date with MCM London ComicCon at ExCeL London in the east of the city at the end of October.

 It's Britain's biggest pop culture convention, with three days packed with meetings, panels, cosplay events and a whole host of other activities!
 In fact, MCM London ComicCon attendees can dress up in cosplay and even take part in the EuroCosplay competitions.
 You'll have a great time and get some of the coolest pictures of your holiday.